Newsman/newsman-api-php/README.md

 Our API requires an API KEY which you can generate in your Account and your Newsman user id.
 The API exposes XML RPC and REST interfaces.

-This Client offers both options: XML RPC and REST in one single client library.
+This Client offers REST in this client library.
-Call type can be set to *rpc* or *rest*.
-Default type is *rpc*.

 ### REST